 Prof. Prywes will assign your final grade, based on your progress report, the review of your paper by a member of the Board of Undergraduate Research Advisors, and your sponsor's recommendation.
 Important: you must have submitted all the information required ON TIME in order to receive a full grade.

-J.† †††††† Academic Credit for W3500 for Biology Majors.
-Biology majors may earn up to 2 semesters of lab credit toward the requirements for the biology major.
-W3500 cannot be used to fulfill an elective requirement.
-If 2 terms of W3500 or a combination of W3500 and summer research work in the same lab (in SURF) are used to fulfill the lab requirement, no additional terms of W3500 may be accepted towards the major.
-Although additional semesters of W3500 do not count towards the biology major, additional terms of W3500 can be taken and should count towards the 124 points needed for graduation; see the Dean of your year for more information.
-Students who carry out summer research elsewhere (not SURF-Columbia) may not combine that with one semester of W3500 to fulfill the laboratory requirement.
+K. Academic Credit for UN3500 for Biology Majors: Biology majors may earn up to 2 semesters of lab credit toward the requirements for the biology major.
+UN3500 cannot be used to fulfill an elective requirement.
+Although additional semesters of UN3500 do not count towards the biology major, additional terms of UN3500 can be taken and count towards the 124 points needed for graduation.

-K. ††††††† Salaried work is not allowed.
-Note that one cannot receive academic credit for salaried lab work, nor for unpaid work that was done before you registered for W3500.
+L. Salaried work is not allowed.
+Note that one cannot receive academic credit for salaried lab work, nor for unpaid work that was done before you registered for UN3500.